-- Why does the prophet Jeremiah cry out to God? - What is Jeremiah called by God to do? - How do the people treat Jeremiah? - Does Jeremiah give up on his mission to speak God's Word?
+- Why is the prophet Jeremiah crying out to God? - What is Jeremiah called by God to do? - How do the people treat Jeremiah? - Does Jeremiah give up on his mission to speak God's Word?

-In the gospel today listen to find out what it takes to be a follower of Jesus.
+In the gospel today listen to find out how to become a follower of Jesus.

 Read Matthew 16:21-27.
 Allow for silence.

+- What is going to happen to Jesus?

+- How does Peter respond to lesus?

-- What must happen to Jesus? - What does Peter tell Jesus about the events to come? - What do the disciples need to do in order to become Jesus' followers?
+- What does Jesus tell his disciples about how to become one of his followers?